UMAprotocol/protocol/voter/README.md

-# Trader App
+# Voter App

 ## Install

-All that's needed to install all required packages is running `npm install` from the `trader/` directory.
+All that's needed to install all required packages is running `npm install` from the `voter/` directory.

 ## Running